 - Additional teaching assistant to support and accelerate learning and close gaps in attainment

-- Music therapy for identified children to improve concentration and behaviour
+- Mentoring for identified children to improve concentration and behaviour

 - Small group tuition for maths from an experienced HLTA